Our Privacy Principles

 There are times when communications and related content and other user information may be shared by Wavity.
 This section discusses only how Wavity may share user information.
 Organizations that use Wavity may have their own policies for sharing and disclosure of information they can access through Wavity.
 Wavity may share information:

-- Integrations.
-If you add an integration, Wavity may share information about you or your team with the provider of the integration.
+- If you add an official Wavity integration, Wavity may share information about you with the provider of the integration.
 Wavity is not responsible for how the provider of the integration may collect and use your data.

-- In addition, there may be times when you contact Wavity to help resolve an issue specific to a team you are a member of.
-In order to help resolve the issue, we may need to share your concern with your administrator.
-When possible, we will try to mask or remove any identifying information before sharing these communications.
+- In addition, there may be times when you contact Wavity to help resolve an issue specific to you.
+In order to help resolve the issue, we may need to share your concern with your Administrator or your Company..

 - We may also share aggregated or de-identified information with our partners or others for business or research purposes.
-For example, we may tell a prospective Wavity customer the average number of messages sent within a Wavity team in a day or may partner with research firm or academics to explore interesting questions about workplace communications.
-Again, this policy is not intended to prohibit the disclosure and use of aggregated or de-identified data.
+For example, we may tell a prospective Wavity customer the average number of users using the Wavity Service in a day or may partner with research firm or academics to explore interesting questions about applications and workplace communications.
+This policy is not intended to prohibit the disclosure and use of aggregated or de-identified data.

 Wavity takes reasonable steps to protect information you provide to us as part of your use of the Wavity service from loss, misuse, and unauthorized access or disclosure.
 These steps take into account the sensitivity of the information we collect, process and store and the current state of technology.
 When you enter sensitive information (such as sign-in credentials) we encrypt the transmission of that information using secure socket layer technology (SSL).
 We follow generally accepted standards to protect the personal data submitted to us, both during transmission and once we receive it.
 However, no electronic or email transmission or digital storage mechanism is ever fully secure or error free.